 - Block data capture by IP Address or User Agent

 - Block data capture by geography

-- Utilize our FS.shutdown and FS.restart API to systematically start data capture when certain conditions are met (or recordOnStart for mobile)
+- Utilize capture on startup and the FS.restart API to systematically start data capture when certain conditions are met (or recordOnStart for mobile)

 - Modify your firing rules in Google Tag Manager if you have installed FullStory through GTM